-Among the must-sees in the historical center are certainly the imposing Palazzo Ducale (or Palazzo Rosso) in Piazza degli Aranci and the Diocesan Museum, located inside the "Palazzino dei Cadetti,” one of the most important buildings in Massa, built at the end of the 1500s by Alberico I Cybo Malaspina.
-The works on display here show the artistic and religious history of the city, including the triptych by Bernardino del Castelletto, the cathedral’s treasure, and other expressions of devotion by artists like Jacopo della Quercia, Felice Palma, Agostino Ghirlanda and Domenico Fiasella.
+Among the must-see sites in the city center are the imposing Palazzo Ducale (or Palazzo Rosso) in Piazza degli Aranci, and the Diocesan Museum - housed in the "Palazzino dei Cadetti" - built at the end of the sixteenth century by Alberico I Cybo Malaspina.
+Here, you can admire works that represent the artistic and religious history of the city, including a triptych by Bernardino del Castelletto, the crowning jewel of the Cathedral, and other expressions of popular devotion by artists such as Jacopo della Quercia and Felice Palma.

 Lovers of modern and contemporary architecture can admire the church of San Sebastiano, continuing on to visit the Guglielmi Theater, built in 1880 and the historic Church of the Misericordia, built in 1629.
 Finally, you will find the Malaspina Castle, a real fortress from which you can enjoy one of the most beautiful views of the city, the Apuan Alps and the Riviera.

 Massa is located a few kilometers from Carrara, the "capital" of marble, already known in Roman times.
 Here you can find the imposing quarries that have fascinated and seduced the greatest artists of all time, including Michelangelo Buonarroti.

 While in the Massa area, make sure to stop in one of its most significant hamlets: Marina di Massa, a renowned seaside resort and an important tourist destination.
 In the summer, its numerous establishments (some of which are centuries-old), clubs, discos and many tourist services make it one of the most attractive destinations on the northern Tuscan coast.